Breathing Out Underwater

 Blowing Ping Pong Balls

-Place a ping pong ball in the water in front of the child.
-The goal is to move the ball to the other side of the pool by blowing on it.
-The child will quickly realize that they need to keep their mouth close to the ball and the water surface to move it efficiently.
-Bringing the head closer to the water is a big challenge for many children.
-After a few rounds, you can increase the difficulty by showing the child how to blow into the water and create bubbles.
+Place a ping pong ball in the water in front of the child, who moves it across the pool by blowing on it.
+They quickly realize the mouth must stay close to the ball and the water surface — bringing the head to the water is a big challenge for many children.
+After a few rounds, increase the difficulty by blowing into the water to create bubbles.

 Treasure Hunt